-The Communicable Disease Surveillance and Control program responded to (3) separate gastrointestinal illness clusters in Davis County, which were thought to be caused by the Norovirus.
 Due to the fairly short onset (24-48 hours) and duration (typically 24 hours), plus the self-limiting mild-to-moderate manifestation, ill individuals typically don't seek medical attention.
-Therefore, some norovirus outbreaks are missed.
+Therefore, many norovirus outbreaks are missed.
 Reports to the health department are coming in after the fact, making it difficult to get a confirmed specimen.

-- On all (3) gastrointestinal clusters, Communicable Disease staff interviewed ill individuals to help identify a possible causative agent - Environmental Health also conducted site inspections to ensure health code compliancy - Collaboration took place between local health districts due to either facilities and/or ill individuals residing in different county boundaries - Free stool testing was offered
+- On all (4) gastrointestinal clusters, Communicable Disease staff interviewed ill individuals to help identify a possible causative agent - Environmental Health also conducted site inspections to ensure health code compliancy - Free stool testing was offered to symptomatic individuals who are uninsured and have no medical provider